mvelazc0/PurpleTeamPlaybook/README.md

 # Active Directory Purple Team Playbook

-The Active Directory Purple Team Playbook
+A library of Purple Team Playbooks designed to be run with PurpleSharp.

+Work in Progress